 If such research can provide us with data on how criminal behavior may differ neurologically, it is possible this information could be used to try and address criminality in a different way.
-It is extremely difficult to predict any behaviour from an individual with accuracy due to the sheer number of factors, both internally and externally, that could influence that behaviour.
+It is extremely difficult to predict any behavior from an individual with accuracy due to the sheer number of factors, both internally and externally, that could influence that behavior.

-Furthermore, the Vietnam Head Injury Study by Grafman et al (1996) did not collect data on prior history of aggression, employment and socioeconomic status, any mental health disorders or substance misuse issues.
-Without this information it is difficult to know exactly how much of these results can be reliably attributed to frontal lobe brain injury.
+Furthermore, the Vietnam Head Injury Study by Grafman et al (1996) did not collect data on the prior history of aggression, employment, and socioeconomic status, any mental health disorders, or substance misuse issues.
+Without this information, it is difficult to know exactly how much of these results can be reliably attributed to frontal lobe brain injury.

-This of course has some serious ramifications once inside a courtroom facing a serious criminal charge.
-Such scientific evidence has already started to make its way into the criminal justice system where an individual’s biology is being raised as a factor on their behavior.
-The future for scientific research and discoveries regarding the criminal brain is exciting; however how this will impact and be incorporated into the criminal justice system is much more complicated and unclear.
+This, of course, has some serious ramifications once inside a courtroom facing a serious criminal charge.
+Such scientific evidence has already started to make its way into the criminal justice system where an individual’s biology is being raised as a factor in their behavior.
+The future for scientific research and discoveries regarding the criminal brain is exciting; however, how this will impact and be incorporated into the criminal justice system is much more complicated and unclear.